 2. Use Standards

 A Detached Accessory Dwelling Unit must satisfy the use standards for all Accessory Dwelling Units as specified in Section 6.11 and the following standards:

+a.— In any residential zone, the enclosed area of an Attached Accessory Dwelling Unit, when

+added to the enclosed area of the rest of the dwelling, is limited by the maximum enclosed

+area for the dwelling as specified in Section 3.6, which is based on the total area of the lot.

-.—The footprint of a Detached Accessory Dwelling Unit must be included in the calculation of
+b.—The footprint of a Detached Accessory Dwelling Unit must be included in the calculation of

 total ground coverage for all buildings on the lot, and is therefore limited by the maximum